GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 It is required to setup client if `oxd-https-extension` is used.
 For `oxd-server` it is not required.

 Parameters for Setup Client are the same as for Register Site command.
-The command registers client for communication protection (the one that has to be used to obtain access token (via Get Client Token command) for further passing that access token as `protection_access_token` parameter to other commands.
+The command registers the client for communication protection.
+This will be used to obtain an access token via the Get Client Token command.
+The access token will be passed as a `protection_access_token` parameter to other commands.

 Request: